duneroadrunner/scpptool/README.md

 But pointers can point to different objects during the execution of the program.
 Does this mean that lifetime labels associated with the target of a pointer can refer to different lifetimes at different points in the execution of a program?

-No. Lifetime labels actually represent "the known maximum lower bound" lifespan of any referenced objects.
+No. Lifetime labels actually represent "the maximum known lower bound" lifespan of any referenced objects.
 By "known" we mean known at compile time.
-The lower bound is determined right when the referencing object (eg. pointer) is instantiated.
+The lower bound is determined at the point the referencing object (eg. pointer) is instantiated.
 You might think of lifetime labels as sort of (deduced) template parameters (that can apply to types that aren't considered templates in traditional C++).

-So in the above example with pointer parameters, the lower bound lifespans associated with the lifetime labels are determined when the parameter (pointer) objects are instantiated.
-For example, the "known maximum lower bound" lifespan value of the `42` lifespan is determined, at instantiation, to be the '99' lifespan (as specified in the `encompasses()` annotation).
-The "known maximum lower bound" lifespan value of the `99` lifespan is determined to be the default one, which in this case is the lifespan of the function call.
+So in the above example with pointer parameters, the lower bound lifespans associated with the lifetime labels are determined at the point the parameter (pointer) objects are instantiated.
+For example, the "maximum known lower bound" lifespan value of the `42` lifespan is determined, at instantiation, to be the '99' lifespan (as specified in the `encompasses()` annotation).
+The "maximum known lower bound" lifespan value of the `99` lifespan is determined to be the default one, which in this case is the lifespan of the function call.

 So we've seen lifetime labels associated with (raw) references and (raw) pointers, when used as function parameters.
 But lifetime labels can be associated with other types of reference objects, and not just when used as function parameters.

-When not used as function parameters, reference objects may (be required to) have an initialization value, in which case any associated lifetime labels may have their "known maximum lower bound" lifespan value determined to be a "concrete" lifespan of the initialization value object.
+When not used as function parameters, reference objects may (be required to) have an initialization value, in which case any associated lifetime labels may have their "maximum known lower bound" lifespan value determined to be a "concrete" lifespan of the initialization value object.

 By "reference object" we mean basically any object that references (ultimately via pointer) any other object(s).
 A simple example would be just a `struct` that has a pointer member.
 So lets look at an example of a couple of `struct`s with a pointer member, one with and one without lifetime annotation: